In This Article

-Even in newly built contemporary spaces, modern, minimalist furniture is key: tulip tables and swan chairs are warmed up by blonde-wood accents and rich cognac leather tones.
+Even in newly built contemporary spaces, mod furniture is key.
+Tulip tables and swan chairs are warmed up by blonde-wood accents and rich cognac leather tones.
 Sculptural branches also help make the space feel more organic.

 In this New York City apartment, interior designer Tali Roth embraced her own version of Scandinavian style.
 A George Nelson-esque Flos table lamp stands atop a mirrored cube.
 The colors are muted tones of taupe, ivory, and sage.
 Black-and-white photography, olive branches, and a small brass bowl all serve as minimalist decorative accents.

-Scandinavian design is known for its minimalist flair that still always manages to feel cozy.
-For instance, this living room features simple, clean-lined furniture and muted gray tones, which could easily feel cold and uninviting.
-But with striking photography and a cozy mix of textures—the sheepskin throw and kilim rug—it feels welcoming.
+This living room features simple, clean-lined furniture and muted gray tones, which could easily feel cold and uninviting.
+But with striking photography and a cozy mix of textures, like the sheepskin throw and kilim rug, it feels welcoming.

 Scandinavian homes are known to have fireplaces in the corner of a room—not centered on a wall.
 Thus, seating arrangements are often designed accordingly.
 Smaller accent chairs float closer to the fireplace while sofas generally anchor the middle of the room, leaving walking space behind it.

-When color is used in Scnadinavian interiors, it's often in small bursts or bright hues—almost in a gallery style.
-For instance, in this light-and-bright living room, a neutral base is brought to life with rugs and throws in blue and purple hues, while the various artwork provide a sharp burst of color.
+When color is used in Scandinavian interiors, it's often in small bursts or bright hues—almost in a gallery style.
+For instance, in this light-and-bright living room, a neutral base is brought to life with rugs and throws in blue and purple hues, while the various artwork provides a sharp burst of color.